 The technical guideline Approved Methods for the Modelling and Assessment of Air Pollutants in New South Wales (2016) presents the methods and assessment criteria suitable for assessment of potential air pollutants.
-Section 2.7.5 summarises the Updated Air Quality Assessment (Vipac, 2018b) which describes the results of predictive dispersion modelling of PM10, PM{2.5} and respirable crystalline silica that was prepared in accordance with this guideline.
+Section 4.5 summarises the Air Quality Impact Assessment (TAS, 2019) which describes the results of predictive dispersion modelling of PM10, PM{2.5} and assessment of predicted respirable crystalline silica that was prepared in accordance with this guideline.
 Airborne mercury is a risk for power plants or other industrial developments that rely on burning and exhaust emissions.
 However, mercury is unlikely to be generated by extractive industry operations and is not considered for assessment.

-The results of predictive modelling indicate that dust dispersion is likely to remain consistent with existing emission dispersion and is predicted to decrease over the life of the operation.
-This is principally due to the design and operational controls (such as enclosure of fixed processing equipment) that would be implemented.
+The results of predictive modelling indicate that dust dispersion is likely to remain consistent with existing emission dispersion over the life of the operation.
+This is principally due to the design and operational controls (such as enclosure of processing equipment) that would be implemented.